Imus Bandera: 2024: Current franchise

 Logo of the Imus Agimat used in 2024.

 After the 2023 season, the SV Squad organization would leave Imus for Biñan to form a new team, the Biñan Tatak Gel.
 Imus' slot in the MPBL would be filled in with a new team, known as the Imus Agimat.

+2025-present

+For the 2025 season, the team changed their name as the Imus Braderhood due to sponsorship reason.

+For the 2026 season, the team reverted back the name as the Imus Bandera.

+Home venues

+In their four of the first five seasons, the Imus Braderhood have always played their home games in Imus Sports Complex.